 Read More »Adding Fractions 7

-Directions: Use the digits 1 to 9, at most one time each, to make a true statement.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to make the equation true.
 Source: Owen Kaplinsky

 Read More »Adding Fractions 6

-Directions: Using the digits 1 to 9 at most one time each, fill in the boxes to make a true statement.
+Directions: Using the digits 1 to 9, at most one time each, place a digit in each box to make the equation true.
 Source: Owen Kaplinsky

 Read More »Fraction Multiplication Equal to 1